 Dr. Feldman, Director of the residency program and the director of the Urban Health Internal Medicine track, is board certified in both general internal medicine and pediatrics.
-An associate professor in the departments of Internal Medicine and Pediatrics and faculty member for over 7 years, he is an associate program director for the Osler Internal Medicine Residency at Johns Hopkins and the Director of the General Medicine Comprehensive Consultation Service.
+An associate professor in the departments of Internal Medicine and Pediatrics and faculty member for over 10 years, he is an associate program director for the Osler Internal Medicine Residency at Johns Hopkins and the Director of the General Medicine Comprehensive Consultation Service.
 Dr. Feldman, a clinical skills specialist, has focused his research on evidence-based medicine and on-line education of medical residents and practicing general internists.
-He is also interested in quality improvement and transitions of care.
+He is also interested in quality improvement and high-value care.

 |Jennifer Jackson was born and raised in Baltimore, Maryland.
 She has worked for the Department of Medicine since 2002.
 Jenn's interests include reading and spending time with family and friends.
 She has been the program coordinator since the program's inception.|

 Dr. Hall, faculty preceptor, received her medical training at The George Washington University School of Medicine.
 She completed an Internal Medicine-Pediatrics residency at Christiana Care Health System/AI Dupont Hospital for Children.
 She currently works as a Med-Peds provider at Johns Hopkins Community Physicians at East Baltimore Medical Center.
 Her interests include HIV primary care and community health.

 1000 E. Eager Street

 Baltimore, MD 21202

 FAX (410) 522-5136